winstonjs/winston-mongodb/README.md

 * __storeHost:__ Boolean indicating if you want to store machine hostname in logs entry, if set to true it populates MongoDB entry with 'hostname' field, which stores os.hostname() value.
 * __ssl:__ Boolean indicating if you want to use SSL connections or not.
 * __authDb:__ Authentication database object.
+* __dbUri:__ Alternative way of specifying database connection data.
+Note, that __replica sets are unsupported__.
+If you specify a replica set or multiple databases, will be used first database connection data.

+*Notice:* __db__ is required.
+You should specify it directly or in __dbUri__.

 *Metadata:* Logged as a native JSON object.

+## Querying and streaming logs

+Besides supporting the main options from winston, this transport supports the following extra options:

+* __includeIds:__ Whether the returned logs should include the `_id` attribute settled by mongodb, defaults to `false`.

 ## Installation